zwcolin/Domain-Robustness-Prompt-Tuning/README.md

 ## Deployment
 A `Dockerfile` has been provided in the root folder to set up a docker environment.
 Note that this dockerfile has only been experimented at UCSD's DataHub.
 Use it with caution.

+## DSC 180A Specific Instructions
+We don't strictly follow the structure of the given suggestions, with a `test` folder and a `testdata` folder inside it.
+It's too rigid.
+Instead, all the training and test data will be store inside the `data` folder and `run.py` contains all the necessary code to build the model or to test the model for fast prototyping regarding Q1 project's nature.

 ## Reference
 The script is based on the following paper:
 @misc{lester2021power,